thunderstriker1998/compilerdesign/README.md

 Implementation of  compiler design concepts in lex,yacc(Dragon Book)
 * folder ifelse -> if a given "if" statement doesnt have a corresponding "else", add an empty "else{}" statement.
 * folder loops -> convert the given "for" and "dowhile" loop to "while" loop such that its semantic meaning is maintained.
-* folder threeaddr_backpatching-> for a given boolean expression, create the true list, false list etc.
+* folder threeaddr_backpatching-> three address code for if,if-else,while statements
 * folder labelled -> given an arithmetic expression ,generate its corresponding assembly code for any value for required register and available number of registers.
 * folder dag_opt_all ->it generates dag for a given block of statements and removes copy propagation, constant folding and common sub expression and generates optimized three address statements for that block.
 * folder symbol table -> given a set of declaration statements, it generates its symbol table.